Wildlife Photography Basics: Mountain lions and tiger salamanders and grizzly bears, Oh My!

 Embrace your inner puma cat

 Even if you never make a dime selling your wildlife photography, it can still be an incredibly fun and rewarding endeavor.
-Stay safe, keep our wildlife safe and keep firing that shutter.
-As they say, the best photo is the one you take tomorrow.
+Please stay safe, and keep our wildlife safe and keep firing that shutter.
+As they say, the best image is the one you take tomorrow.
 I’ll see you on the trail!